 A course designed to provide complete flight training that leads to the Private Pilot's License.
-Pre-flight, in-flight, and post-flight instruction will include 40 hours of flight time (20 hours of dual and 20 hours of solo flight including periodic phase-checks), which culminate in a flight check with a designated examiner.
+Pre-flight, inflight, and post-flight instruction will include 40 hours of flight time (20 hours of dual and 20 hours of solo flight including periodic phase-checks), which culminate in a flight check with a designated examiner.
 Course completion requires successful passing of the practical flight test and the receipt of the Private Pilot License.
 Pre-requisite: AV 101 and a 3rd Class Airman Medical.
-Six semester hours credit.
+Six clearance copy, understand departure, enroute, and approach procedures under Instrument Flight Rules (IFR) conditions, and understand alternate and emergency designed also to prepare the student to pass the Airmen Instrument Rating exam.
+Four semester hours credit.